nbittich/swarm/frontend/public/pages/home/index.md

 # Swarm

-Swarm is an open-source project designed to centralize and make searchable the data published by every municipality in Flanders.
-All data is extracted from the official websites of Flemish municipalities, where it is published as RDFa-annotated HTML.
+Swarm is an open-source project designed to centralize and make searchable the data published by municipalities in Flanders.

+It takes advantage of the Flemish government's [open data initiative](https://www.vlaanderen.be/agentschap-binnenlands-bestuur/blikvangers/lokale-besluiten-als-gelinkte-open-data), which mandates local administrations to publish their decisions as linked open data since 2019.

+All data is extracted from the official websites of Flemish municipalities, where it is published as [RDFa](https://fr.wikipedia.org/wiki/RDFa) annotated html.
 Swarm scrapes this data, processes it, and republishes it in a usable format.

-Although it's fully functional, it's not intended to replace more established tools.
-I use it primarily as a sandbox for trying out new ideas in data extraction and processing.
+Inspired by a similar existing project, it's **not intended** to replace any existing tools; I use it primarily as a sandbox for trying out new ideas in data extraction and processing.
 For production-level work, I'd strongly recommend using a more reliable solutions.
+This project poses significant challenges, as we try to scrape every page from over 300 websites using a server with only a 120gb hard drive ([Kimsufi KS-B](https://eco.ovhcloud.com/fr/kimsufi/ks-b/)).

+At the time of writing, 9gb have already been used from scraping 23 websites, that is ~166k agenda items and ~16k sessions indexed, excluding additional data that are not yet configured to be indexed but can still be queried via the sparql endpoint.
+The system may eventually crash once I’ve exhausted every possible trick I can think of to keep the data size under control.

 ### How It Works

 Swarm works with configurable & schedulable jobs (called job definitions), each made up of a series of tasks, and each task is a microservice with a specific responsibility, communicating through events via a [NATS](https://nats.io/) message broker.
-This event-driven approach ensures a clean and traceable pipeline, where each task's completion triggers the next.
+This event-driven approach keeps the pipeline organized and easy to follow, where each task's completion triggers the next.

 The primary data processing pipeline consists of the following steps:

 1. **collect**: Scrapes relevant html pages from specified website urls
 2. **extract**: Parses RDFa annotations from the collected html and converts them into N-Triples
-3. **filter**: Applies SHACL shapes to validate and clean the extracted data
+3. **filter**: Applies shacl shapes to validate and clean the extracted data
 4. **add-uuid**: Assigns unique identifiers to RDF subjects for traceability and management
 5. **diff**: Compares the current job's output with the previous one to identify additions, deletions, and unchanged data
 6. **publish**: Inserts new triples and removes outdated ones in the triplestore